How to take your iTalki tutoring to the next level

-In this post I'll share a few ways you can take your iTalki tutoring to the next level, as well as give you an update on my Russian mission and iTalki New Year's challenge.
+In this post I'll share a few ways you can take your iTalki tutoring to the next level, to improve your language skills faster than you imagined!

-I'm currently 2.5 hours into my iTalki New Year's Challenge to complete 20 hours of language tutoring in just 45 days.
-You can still join the challenge, but be quick as registration ends January 31st.
+I wrote this post as I was deep in my italki New Year's Challenge to complete 20 hours of language tutoring in just 45 days.

 In the second section of the post I will answer some questions that was written to me using the contact page.
 If you have any question about language learning, you are more than welcome to do the same!